 You’ll learn why diving with air that has higher oxygen and lower nitrogen content gives you more bottom time, along with enriched air equipment considerations.
 During a practical application session you’ll:

 Discuss managing oxygen exposure.

 Practice analyzing oxygen content in your scuba tank.

-Set your dive computer for diving with enriched air nitrox.
+Learn to set and use your dive computer for diving with enriched air nitrox.

-$180 purchased via PADI eLearning
+$180 per person purchased via PADI eLearning

 Course tuition includes: